 Memory is the mental process that we use to take in, hold and recall information, thoughts and experiences.

-To make a memory the information, thought or experience needs to pass through three stages:
+To make a memory the information, thought or experience needs to be processed in three ways:

 1. The sensory memory